 The Chase Sapphire Preferred is Cheaper in Year One & Thereafter

 No one wants to spend a bunch of their money on annual fees.
-And while we think you should do the math to calculate if the benefits outweigh the costs rather than reject large credit card annual fees outright, there’s no doubt the allure of saving money on annual fees is strong.
+And while we think you should do the math to calculate if the benefits outweigh the costs rather than reject large credit card annual fees outright, there’s no doubt the allure of paying less in annual fees is strong.

 And that's undoubtedly true in this case.
 One of the greater advantages of the Sapphire Preferred is a significantly lower annual fee.
 The Sapphire Reserve costs $550 per year.
 You'll pay $455 more upfront each year just to hold the Chase Sapphire Reserve.
 That can be hard to stomach.